2025 NRL Grand Final: Kickoff—20th minute

+21st minute—half-time

 Brisbane was struggling to attack Melbourne's defence and was unable to break out of their own half.
 A high tackle by Walsh on Coates, led to a Melbourne penalty within metres of the tryline, with both lead referee Grant Atkins and Bunker referee Ashley Klein ruling the tackle a foul rather than a sin-bin, due to Coates already falling when Walsh made the tackle.
 Melbourne's attack continued to place pressure on Brisbane, with a try to Will Warbrick in the 23rd minute due to a pass from Eliesa Katoa that allowed Warbrick to beat three defenders to the try line.
 Meaney missed the conversion attempt, leaving the scoreline at 16-6.
 Melbourne's relentless attack continued until Utoikamanu dropped the ball, leading to a scrum for Brisbane.
 After Ryan Papenhuyzen knocked out a kick from Reynolds, Brisbane had their first repeat set since the beginning of the match.
 Melbourne's defence struggled to keep up, conceding two set restarts throughout the set, with Brisbane nearly crossing over for a try twice, only for Warbrick to catch a kick by Reynolds.
 Melbourne were able to complete a set afterwards, only for a kick to go out of play past the try line, leading to a seven-tackle set for Brisbane.
 During this set, Brisbane were given a penalty for Hughes committing a high tackle, with Melbourne's defence staying resilient and earning the ball back, only for Melbourne to stay 30 metres in their own half, forcing Munster to perform a large kick down the field to set Brisbane back.